Maghull High School: History

-The school was produced in 1982 by the merger of Ormonde Drive High School and Old Hall High School on the Ormonde Drive site.
-By 1988, the Old Hall site was empty.
-Old Hall High School, opened as Maghull Grammar School, in 1954 with new buildings opening in 1958, it was situated on Old Hall Road.
-The school was renamed Old Hall High School, in 1972 when it became a comprehensive.
-Ormonde Drive High School was opened by Lancashire County Council as Ormonde Drive County Secondary School in 1954, as a secondary modern school, it also became comprehensive in 1972.
+The school was established in 1982 by the merger of Ormonde Drive High School and Old Hall High School on the Ormonde Drive site.
+Old Hall High School had originally opened as Maghull Grammar School, in 1954.
+In 1972, the school was renamed Old Hall High School.
+Ormonde Drive High School was originally opened by Lancashire County Council as Ormonde Drive County Secondary School in 1954.

 The school's sixth form academy was originally Woodend Primary School but was later changed to the sixth form after the merger of the two old schools.
 As of 2011 the school converted to an academy status.

 The Old Hall site is now a housing estate on the opposite side of the A59, covered by the roads Broxholme Way, Aisthorpe Grove, Glentworth Close and Hornby Chase.

 In 2017 to 2018 building began on a major re-build of the existing school complex which will see the original 1950's buildings of the former Ormonde Drive High School demolished.
 The Sixth Form building, O'Kane Centre, Four-storey and adjacent Dave Mercer Way are all expected to be retained.
 The same year also saw the retirement as Headmaster of Mr Mark Anderson after 14 years, with Ms Davina Aspinall becoming Headmistress.
+In early 2024, Mr Matthew Kay succeeded as new Headmaster.

 School Houses

 The school houses are Molyneux, Clent, Unsworth and Seel with blue, green, red and yellow as their respective house colours.

 The Molyneux house is named after the Molyneux family, who formerly held the Earldom of Sefton until the death of the last Earl in 1972.
 Unsworth also comes from the name of a former prominent family in the Liverpool area.
-The history behind Clent and Seel is relatively less well known, although Seel does share the name with a well known street in Liverpool city centre in the Ropewalks area.
+Seel is named after Thomas Seel, a Liverpool merchant of whom Seel Street in the Ropewalks area Liverpool City Centre is named after.
+Clent is taken from the name of Clent Avenue which is a nearby street in Maghull.